ytatus94/my_thesis/README.md

 # my_thesis
 This is repository for my Ph.D. thesis

+### 03/28/2018
+* This version is the second version send to committee members
+  * `YuTingShen_dissertation_20180327.pdf`
+* Remove ATLAS internal from the plots
+* Add citations for plots copied from papers.

 ### 03/26/2018
 * Correct appendix d as Dick suggested
 * Correct ch6 as Ximo suggested.